June Faire 2026

-Their Excellencies of Dragon’s Laire, Baron Conrad Cedricson heraldic device for Conrad Cedricson and Baroness Furia Domitia heraldic device for Furia Domitia, invite you to enjoy a weekend of activities and the region’s largest public demonstration!
+Their Excellencies of Dragon’s Laire, Baron Conrad Cedricson heraldic device for Conrad Cedricson and Baroness Furia Dommitia heraldic device for Furia Dommitia, invite you to enjoy a weekend of activities and the region’s largest public demonstration!

 Enjoy demonstrations and historical reconstructions of the arts, bardic, martial, and science skills, including Target Siege, Youth Armored Combat, and Youth Rapier; as well as SCA Merchants and food vendors.